Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Introduction

-where the boundary term $h( u_{t}) =\vert u_{t}\vert^{\rho }u_{t}$ arises when one studies flows of gas in a channel with porous walls.
+where $f=f(x,t)$ and the boundary term $h( u_{t}) =\vert u_{t}\vert^{\rho }u_{t}$ arises when one studies flows of gas in a channel with porous walls.
 The term $u_{tt}$ on the boundary appears from the internal forces, and the nonlinearity $K(u) u_{tt}$ on the boundary represents the internal forces when the density of the medium depends on the displacement.
-This problem has been studied in \cite{DL02,DLS98}.
-By using the Faedo-Galerkin approximations and a compactness argument, they proved the global existence and the exponential decay of the solution of the problem.
+This problem has been studied in \cite{DL02}, in the one dimensional case and in \cite{DLS98} for $N$-dimensional with $N\geq1$.
+By using the Faedo-Galerkin approximations and a compactness argument, they proved the global existence of the solution.
+Also, the exponential decay of the total energy of problem (\ref{Dron}) has been proved under the condition $f=0$.

+Most of the above mentioned papers only treat particular cases of problem (\ref{ondes}).
+The aim of our previous paper \cite{GS08} and of this paper is to apply known methods in order to investigate the more general problem (\ref{ondes}).

+Recently, the present authors studied problem (\ref{ondes}) in \cite{GS08}.
+A local existence result was obtained by combining the Faedo-Galerkin method with the contraction mapping theorem.
+Concerning the asymptotic behavior, the authors showed that the solution of such problem is unbounded and grows up exponentially when time goes to infinity if the initial data are large enough and the damping term is nonlinear (i.e. $m>2$).